Handbook – Support Services for Students

 Local School Special Education

 Every elementary, middle and high school provides special education for students who are identified as eligible for service through the IEP team process.
-Special Education and related and support services are determined through the development of an IEP and are offered in the student’s home school or another Howard County school when it is determined the student requires more intensive services.
+Special Education and related and support services are determined through the development of an IEP and are offered in the student’s home school or another Howard County school for regionalized services when it is determined the student requires more intensive instruction and/or supports.
 These services would be provided in a school closest to the child’s home school.
 If eligible, Extended School Year (ESY) services may also be provided to meet the individual needs of each student with disability.
 Eligibility for ESY services is determined every year by the IEP team using specific criteria outlined by the state of Maryland.

 Special Education Resources for Parents